cansuzohre/qlik_api/README.md

 ## Installation

-1. Clone the repository from Bitbucket to your local machine.
+1. Clone the repository to your local machine.
 2. Create a virtual environment for your python program.
 3. Install the required dependencies:
     ```bash